ringosham/Osz-Song-Exporter/README.md

 * Filter practice songs
 * **Filter any similar songs with the same names to prevent duplicates** (Extremely useful for saving space and if you have a large amount of beatmaps)
 * Conversion from ogg to mp3 (Conversion is done via FFmpeg, included in the program)
-* Fixing encoding to old mp3 tags (Very old mp3s don't use UTF-8, which is why the song shows up as "????" in your music player)
+* Attempt to fix encoding to old mp3 tags (Very old mp3s don't use UTF-8, which is why the song shows up as "????" in your music player.
+A corrupted ID3 tag will also cause this issue.)

 The above features are fully configurable!
 ##Compiling